 88 Austin Road West, +852 2200 0217

-Cycle away those post-flight aches by renting a bike via West Kowloon’s SmartBike rental programme (HK$20 an hour) to explore the Art Park – home to the yet-to-open M+ visual arts museum – and get that must-snap shot of Hong Kong’s skyline.
+Cycle away those post-flight aches by renting a bike via West Kowloon’s SmartBike rental programme (HK$20 an hour) to explore the Art Park – home to the yet-to-open M+ visual culture museum – and get that must-snap shot of Hong Kong’s skyline.

 Head to Ozone on the 118th floor of The Ritz-Carlton, Hong Kong – the highest bar in the world.
 Stay for a cocktail, take some photos as the sun sets over Victoria Harbour – but go easy on the bar bites to save your stomach for dinner.